Governance

 October 31, 2020

 Her village folks have either died due to improper treatment or paid a huge sum for petty health issues.
 The situation became so worse that they restrained themselves from visiting any clinics, even during the pandemic.
 She is not alone.
-This is not just one story but many such stories of failing public health galore in hinterlands of India.
+This is not just one story but many such stories of failing public health galore in the hinterlands of India.

 It has been close to a year since the novel coronavirus has disrupted the work cycle and economy of the nation.
 Now we see some good signs as India has started lowering the curve of infected populations and is estimated that things could go back to normal with time.
 But the economic disparity among the Indian citizens caused a lot of chaos, misinformation and condition of apathy.

-Disparity or inequality should not be confused with the idea of “equal wealth” distribution among all section of society, as it is not a perfect solution and hardly achievable, but disparity refers to the income opportunity or basic infrastructure which should have been provided which are absent and areas with ample infrastructure are overloaded with projects and facilities.
+Disparity or inequality should not be confused with the idea of “equal wealth” distribution among all sections of society, as it is not a perfect solution and hardly achievable, but disparity refers to the income opportunity or basic infrastructure which should have been provided which are absent and areas with ample infrastructure are overloaded with projects and facilities.

 Inequality in India

 Inequality is measured using the distribution of income and wealth, and in some cases, ethnicity, topography and another structural phenomenon which causes categorical inequalities is used to measure Durable inequality.
-For this article, I am referring to a definition which encompasses both economic (assets and income) and social (housing, healthcare, infrastructure, accessibility, etc) inequalities which causes the major imbalance among the population.
+For this article, I am referring to a definition which encompasses both economic (assets and income) and social (housing, healthcare, infrastructure, accessibility, etc) inequalities which causes a major imbalance among the population.

-State of public health in ‘Real’ India
+State of Public Health in ‘Real’ India

-In many rural areas where proper medical experts are few and far between, ‘quacks’ or informal health care providers, typically male and in their forties, who had spent a decade or more assisting qualified doctors before starting their own rural clinics, took the place of qualified professionals.
+In many rural areas where proper medical experts are few and far between, ‘quacks’ or informal health care providers, typically male and in their forties, who had spent a decade or more assisting qualified doctors before starting their rural clinics, took the place of qualified professionals.
 They also outnumber qualified doctors in India’s heartland, where health care is spotty.

 Pic : Reuters